 - Support healthy conflict and critical analysis.

 Sparking meaningful conversation during retros takes mutual trust and respect.
-Your job is to create a safe environment to share feedback and ideas without fear or judgement, and deal with disagreements in a positive way.
+Your job is to create a safe environment3 to share feedback and ideas without fear or judgement, and deal with disagreements in a positive way.
 The key is to move away from finger-pointing and personal attacks, and towards constructive feedback that not only will help make the next sprint run more efficiently but also foster a culture of trust on which your team can build.

 Let your team choose the direction